AzureAD/microsoft-authentication-library-for-dotnet/MauiStatus.md

 `/tests/devapps/MauiApps/MauiApps.sln`
 - There are following projects in it
     - MauiAppBasic
     This shows how to perform authentication with no broker.
-It has the common pattern of ATS+ATI.
+It has the common pattern of (Acquire Token Silent) ATS + (Acquire Token Interactive)ATI.
 Note: Android does not support embedded browser.
     - MauiAppWithBroker
     This shows how to perform authentication with broker.
 It has the common pattern of ATS+ATI.
     - MauiAppB2C